 Both K-1 and K-2 visa holders can file for employment authorization documents but if they file the application before filing the Adjustment of Status, then then the EAD will expire concurrently with the K-1 visa.
-For that reason, you should apply afterwards.
+For that reason, you should apply afterward.

 Family Members of K-1 Beneficiary

-Difference Between Marriage and Fiance Visa
+Difference Between Marriage and Fiancé(e) Visa

 If you are already married to the immigrant living overseas than you need to consider the marriage visa option.
 This process can take several months for an i-130 approval and an additional year for an approved immigrant visa.
-Notice that these process are in fact very different so you cannot apply for a fiance visa if you are already married.
+Notice that these processes are in fact very different so you cannot apply for a fiancé(e) visa if you are already married.
 An immigration attorney can better explain your options if you’re in this situation.

 Extend Your K-1 Visa Beyond Four Months

 Only a consular officer can revalidate your K-1 visa past the initial four months as long as there is sufficient proof that both parties are able to legally get married and intent to within 90 days of the beneficiary’s admission.
 If you’re interested in extending your K-1 visa it’s best to seek the aid of a qualified immigration attorney who can send the written request to the Embassy.
-In the package the attorney will need to include a written statement of intention to move forward with the marriage.
+In the package, the attorney will need to include a written statement of intention to move forward with the marriage.